I thought it might be nice to re-share our sibling gift tradition, in case any new readers are curious.

 – December is generally packed, so fitting in more projects can be tricky.

 – If you want to keep things a surprise, you have to get creative to keep the family occupied while one child at a time makes their gifts.

 – Sometimes, making a gift turns out to be more expensive than buying it pre-made.
 That’s what happened with our jumpropes. : )

-I’ve posted some of our most popular projects in the sidebar, and you can find more links here.
+You can find more gifts we’ve made here.
 How about you?
 Do your kids give gifts to their siblings?
 Do they pick names or give to everybody?
 Do they prefer to make or buy?